HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 #### StatsLoader and Load-Order

-The StatsLoader loads config-data from mods in accordance to the load-order. i.e. stat-modifications from mods higher up in the load-order are loaded before mods at the bottom.
-Stat-edits that come from mods loaded late in the load-order override the previous stat-edits (if any).
+The StatsLoader loads config-data from mods in accordance to the load-order. i.e. Stat-edits that come from mods loaded late in the load-order override the previous stat-edits (if any).
 This information is crucial for conflict-resolution.
 If two mods edit the same stat, the mod that's placed lower in the load-order will win the conflict.
 This let's you exercise some degree of control over the outcome, but Ideally, modder should avoid conflicts if possible.
 Keep in mind that dependencies are always loaded before that mod, even if the dependency is technically lower in the load-order.
 Thus, any mod will always override their dependencies.
 I advise everyone to put this mod, **Stats-Configurator**, as low in their load order as they can.
 This mod will only hold config-data that's created by the user.
 As such, those changes are probably meant to be final.
-Putting this mod at the bottom will ensure that user-created configs always win the conflict.
+Putting this mod at the bottom will ensure that user-created configs always win any conflicts.

 ### Stat Persistence